kbarry91/UDACITY-API-Development-and-Documentation-project/frontend/README.md

 Currently, when a user plays the game they play up to five questions of the chosen category.
 If there are fewer than five questions in a category, the game will end when there are no more questions in that category.

 You can optionally update this game play to increase the number of questions or whatever other game mechanics you decide.
-Make sure to specify the new mechanics of the game in the README of the repo you submit so the reviewers are aware that the behavior is correct.
+Make sure to specify the new mechanics of the game in the README of the repo you submit so the reviewers are aware that the behaviour is correct.

-> **Spoiler Alert:** If needed, there are details below regarding the expected endpoints and behavior.
+> **Spoiler Alert:** If needed, there are details below regarding the expected endpoints and behaviour.
 But, ONLY look at them if necessary.
 Give yourself the opportunity to practice understanding code first!

 ---